 Teens are more likely to pay attention to someone closer to their age.
 If you’re simply good at geometry, reading, French, or any other subject, you can offer to tutor at a fee when you’re free.

 This is another online business that can take you far beyond your high school years.

 If you’re proficient in English, consider teaching adults whose first language is not English.
 You can form a tutoring company with your studious friends.

 Post fliers around the neighborhood advertising specific subjects and respective tutoring rates.
 Sites like Tutor Vista and Tutor.com hire teenagers with excellent academic knowledge in just about any subject.

 Many people are looking for unique and innovative gifts or home decoration items.
 Your ability to use your hands and tools to create stunning objects can be lucrative.

 Young minds typically have a better grip on creative stuff.
 Online marketplaces are a great platform for crafty teens.

 Fulfillment by Amazon also allows teens to sell crafts through its stores.
-Amazon takes care of inventory, taking orders, and shipment.
+Amazon takes care of inventory, taking orders, and shipments.

 Selling art, printables, and other creations online can be a great way to get started with online retail and e-commerce.
 It may look small, but making and selling crafts has a great earning potential for teens.